HugAILab/HugNLP/README.md

 <p align="center" style="font-size:22px;"> <b> Welcome to use HugNLP. 🤗 Hugging for NLP! </b>
 <p>

 # About HugNLP

-HugNLP is a novel development and application library based on [Hugging Face](https://huggingface.co/) for improving the convenience and effectiveness of NLP researches.
+HugNLP is a novel development and application library based on [Hugging Face](https://huggingface.co/) for improving the convenience and effectiveness of NLP researchers.
 The founder and main developer is [Jianing Wang](https://wjn1996.github.io/).
 The collaborators (programmers) are [Nuo Chen](https://github.com/nchen909) and [Qiushi Sun](https://github.com/QiushiSun).

 # Architecture

-The framework overview is shown as follow:
+The framework overview is shown as follows:

 <p align="center">
     <br>